Melting-point depression: Liquid nucleation and growth model

-The liquid nucleation and growth model (LNG) treats nanoparticle melting as a surface initiated process.
+The liquid nucleation and growth model (LNG) treats nanoparticle melting as a surface-initiated process.
 The surface melts initially, and the liquid-solid interface quickly advances through the entire nanoparticle.
-The LNG defines melting conditions through the Gibbs-Duhem relations, yielding a melting temperature function dependent on the interfacial energies between the solid and liquid phases, volumes and surface areas of each phase, and size of the nanoparticle.
+The LNG defines melting conditions through the Gibbs-Duhem relations, yielding a melting temperature function dependent on the interfacial energies between the solid and liquid phases, the volumes and surface areas of each phase, and the size of the nanoparticle.
 The model calculations show that the liquid phase forms at lower temperatures for smaller nanoparticles.
 Once the liquid phase forms, the free energy conditions quickly change and favor melting.
 Equation 6 gives the melting conditions for a spherical nanoparticle according to the LNG model.

 Bond-order-length-strength (BOLS) model

 The bond-order-length-strength (BOLS) model employs an atomistic approach to explain melting point depression.
 The model focuses on the cohesive energy of individual atoms rather than a classical thermodynamic approach.
 The BOLS model calculates the melting temperature for individual atoms from the sum of their cohesive bonds.
 As a result, the BOLS predicts the surface layers of a nanoparticle melt at lower temperatures than the bulk of the nanoparticle.

-The BOLS mechanism states that if one bond breaks the remaining neighbouring ones become shorter and stronger.
-The cohesive energy, or the sum of bond energy, of the less coordinated atoms determines the thermal stability including melting, evaporating and other phase transition.
+The BOLS mechanism states that if one bond breaks, the remaining neighbouring ones become shorter and stronger.
+The cohesive energy, or the sum of bond energy, of the less coordinated atoms determines the thermal stability, including melting, evaporating and other phase transition.
 The lowered CN changes the equilibrium bond length between atoms near the surface of the nanoparticle.
 The bonds relax towards equilibrium lengths, increasing the cohesive energy per bond between atoms, independent of the exact form of the specific interatomic potential.
-However, the integrated cohesive energy for surface atoms is much lower than bulk atoms due to the reduced coordination number and overall decrease in cohesive energy.
+However, the integrated, cohesive energy for surface atoms is much lower than for bulk atoms due to the reduced coordination number and an overall decrease in cohesive energy.

-Using a core–shell configuration, the melting point depression of nanoparticles is dominated by the outermost two atomic layers yet atoms in the core interior remain their bulk nature.
+Using a core–shell configuration, the melting point depression of nanoparticles is dominated by the outermost two atomic layers, yet atoms in the core interior retain their bulk nature.

-The BOLS model and the core–shell structure have been applied to other size dependency of nanostructures such as the mechanical strength, chemical and thermal stability, lattice dynamics (optical and acoustic phonons), Photon emission and absorption, electronic colevel shift and work function modulation, magnetism at various temperatures, and dielectrics due to electron polarization etc. Reproduction of experimental observations in the above-mentioned size dependency has been realized.
-Quantitative information such as the energy level of an isolated atom and the vibration frequency of individual dimer has been obtained by matching the BOLS predictions to the measured size dependency.
+The BOLS model and the core–shell structure have been applied to other size dependencies of nanostructures such as the mechanical strength, chemical and thermal stability, lattice dynamics (optical and acoustic phonons), Photon emission and absorption, electronic colevel shift and work function modulation, magnetism at various temperatures, and dielectrics due to electron polarization etc. Reproduction of experimental observations in the above-mentioned size dependency has been realized.
+Quantitative information, such as the energy level of an isolated atom and the vibration frequency of individual dimer, has been obtained by matching the BOLS predictions to the measured size dependency.